ring-lang/ring/README.md

 Console, GUI, Web, Games and Mobile applications.
 The language is designed to be Simple, Small, Flexible and Fast.

-To learn more about the programming language, visit [ring-lang.net](http://ring-lang.sf.net)

 # Screen Shots

 ![Ring](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/graphics/newringshots.gif)